Haoyang113/UPose/README.md

 ## ✍ Cite as
 If you use this repository in your research please cite as:

 `UPose - AI motion tracking for Unity [Computer software].
-GitHub, 2023. https://github.com/digitalworlds/UPose`
+Digital Worlds Institute, 2023. https://github.com/digitalworlds/UPose`

 ## 📔 Contents
 ### Demo 1 - 🏃‍♂️ Exercise Room